ophwug/c2-neos-alt-fix-install/README.md

 1. Clone this repository.
 2. Make sure you have Go installed (version 1.22 or later).
 3. Run `make` to build the Windows, macOS, and Linux executables.
+4. Run `make run` to run the application for development.

 The build process is automated via GitHub Actions.
 Every push to the `main` branch will trigger a new build and update the "Latest Build" release.